jlwitthuhn/TCGGPT/README.md

 ## Architecture

 The architecture of this model is largely a copy of Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT), which itself it based on GPT-2, with some minor modifications and re-tuned hyperparameters.
+It has also been extended to support some more modern features including SwiGLU feed-forward blocks and RoPE.

 Because this is a very small model at around 1 million paramaters, it has no chance of being trained as a general purpose language model capable of outputting coherent natural language.
-Instead it is designed around the fact that Magic: The Gathering cards are, in general, written in a very strict subset of English with many common words and phrases being repeated on thousands of different cards.
-Based on the results I have seen from this model, 1 million parameters is enough that the model has largely learned: effects cards can have, how multiple effects can be composed into one card, and which effects correlate with which card types and mana types (blue for card draw, red for direct damage, etc).
+Instead, it is designed around the fact that Magic: The Gathering cards are written in a very strict subset of English with many common words and phrases being repeated on thousands of different cards.

+This model is broadly capable of outputting cards that make sense with respect to:
+* Effects cards can have
+* How multiple effects can be composed into one card
+* Permanents having static/triggered/activatable effects and instants/sorceries having immediate effects.
+* Which effects correlate with which card types and mana types (blue for card draw, red for direct damage, etc).

+It struggles to ensure that a card's 'strength' is proportional to its mana cost.

+### Tokenization

+This model uses whole-word tokenization because we only want it to output words that are found in the training data set and it does not need to understand unseen words as input.
+Tokenization is case-insensitive.

 ### Input Data